 (April 2,1967)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* his quotes and statements on painting art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-62 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+62.

 - When you cross any border there is always an uneasy moment when you feel yourself automatically an enemy.
 Artists don’t belong to any group or country.